StrachByLightning/StrachByLightning.github.io/_pages/about.md

 ------

-I'm an **Undergraduate Senior** studying **Computer Science** at **Westerning Washington University**.
+I'm an **Undergraduate Senior** studying **Computer Science** at **Western Washington University**.
 Currently interested in Machine Learning, Natural Language Processesing, Data Science, Cloud Applications, and Back-End Development.

 I've interned as a Software Development Engineer for **Slalom** and **Amazon**.
 Both amazing experiences I plan to write about in my blog sometime soon! &trade; I'm always looking for a challenge, and a new opportunity to develop software.